Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ## Security functions and features

+By focusing on the following security-relevant components and features, the OpenShift Operator Framework maintains a robust security posture, reducing potential vulnerabilities and threats to the platform on Kubernetes environments.

 | Component | Applicability | Description of Importance |
 | --------- | ------------- | ------------------------- |
 | Operator SDK | Critical | Ensures the integrity and security of the underlying logic by restricting user modifications.
 Performs validation checks on the Operator's code, bundle, and catalog to prevent unauthorized changes and uphold the security posture of the Operator. |